ganglix/professional-academic-website/content/authors/admin/_index.md

 ## Research Focus
 The deterioration of concrete and metallic structures presents a significant challenge for global infrastructure.
 Climate change is expected to cause more extreme events, and the increasing use of low-carbon sustainable materials also introduces difficulties in applying existing standards.
 My research addresses these issues by developing integrated [computational modelling](./tag/numerical-simulation) and innovative [field-sensing technologies](./tag/sensor) to accurately predict deterioration processes.

-Beyond concrete degradation, I study metal corrosion in aggressive environments, focusing on electrochemical processes in solutions and porous media relevant to mining.
-My work includes corrosion mitigation, material selection, and numerical modeling to enhance durability and optimize maintenance, particularly for metals exposed to harsh chemical and thermal conditions in potash and underground mining.
+My current work focuses on highly aggressive environments—such as potash mining, which presents unique thermal and chemical challenges, particularly in Saskatchewan.
+I study electrochemical processes of metals in solutions and porous media relevant to mining, with emphasis on corrosion mitigation, material selection, and numerical modelling.

 Ultimately, my work aims to extend the [service life](./tag/service-life) of critical infrastructures and guide the implementation of adaptive, proactive maintenance strategies that align with evolving sustainability standards.